julianeon/useful-bash-scripts/README.md

 This is a list of useful bash scripts I made, many of which I use on a daily basis.

-I have more than these, but they are unique to my situation (think appending a line to a specific file I often use in vim) and so aren't included.
+I have more than these, but they are unique to my situation (think appending a line to a hardcoded file name) and so aren't included.

 For the case of an example file named lsdir.sh, you can run them like this, after first making the file executable ("chmod +x lsdir.sh"):